theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

-  wallet_ls          Lists available wallets wallet_recover     Recovers a wallet from a hexseed or mnemonic... wallet_rm          Removes an address from the wallet using the... wallet_secret      Provides the mnemonic/hexseed of the given..
+  wallet_ls          Lists available wallets wallet_recover     Recovers a wallet from a hexseed or mnemonic... wallet_rm          Removes an address from the wallet using the... wallet_secret      Provides the mnemonic/hexseed of the given...
 ```

 You can browse even further into sub commands like: